 Australia is one of the countries that applied Individual Transferable Quotas (ITQs) of southern bluefin tuna as a policy implementation.
 By 1983, the southern bluefin tuna (SBT) fishery was in a severe state of decline.
 Catch rate and the recruitment to parent stock were going down.
 A group of biologists from the major bluefin tuna fishing nations concluded that the total SBT catch should not exceed its estimated 1980 level, which was 21,000 tons.
 In 1983, the Australian government responded to biologists' recommendations by implementation of a total allowable catch limit of 21,000 tons in the Australian SBT fishery.
 In 1984, the Australian government reduced the total allowable catch from 21,000 tons to 16,000 tons.
 In 1985, the ITQs were introduced with a catch quota of 14,500 tons.
 ITQs caused a 50 percent reduction in fleet size because of the reduction in allowable catch limits.
 Australian fishermen can sell their quotas and exit the industry, or buy quotas from others, which led to a majority (over 50 percent) of Australian fishermen selling their quotas and leaving the industry.
 Fishermen who bought up quotas from others improved their technology and fishing capacity by about 67 percent on average.
 ITQs reduced the amount of SBT caught and the efficiency of the fishery increased as older boats left, and also because fishermen increased the technology of the remaining boats.
 It required 10 years, from 1984 to 1994, for the parent stock to recover and stabilize.
 Nowadays, ITQs of 11,750 tons of SBT are issued for Japanese, Australian, and New Zealand fleets.
-In sum, the impact of ITQs of SBT in Australia brought about 1) reduction in the size of fleet and number of fishermen, 2) increased and improved fishing technology (it was about 67 percent on average), 3) the total amount of ITQs for the parent stock to recover.
+In sum, the impact of ITQs of SBT in Australia brought about 1) reduction in the size of fleet and number of fishermen, 2) increased and improved fishing technology (it was about 67 percent on average), 3) the total amount of ITQs dropped the annual catch by almost 50 percent from the pre-quota level, and 4) it took almost 10 years for the parental stock of southern bluefin tuna to recover.